machanism-org/machai/genai-client/src/site/markdown/index.md

 ## Supported GenAI Provider
 <!--
 @guidance:
-IMPORTENT: Update this section!
-Use from javadoc of classes frm source folder whitch extend the GenAI interface and generate the content for this section following net format:
+IMPORTANT: Update this section!
+Use from javadoc of classes from source folder which extend the GenAI interface and generate the content for this section following net format:
 ### [PROVIDER_NAME]
 ...
 FULL DESCRIPTION ...
 -->